Helping Alaskans Navigate Insurance Disputes

 You have a vehicle which needs to be repaired and may have no other means of transportation to get to and from work, school, to run errands or even to visit friends and family.
 Further, you may have serious injuries from the accident—so serious you may be unable to return to work—which is causing your normal monthly expenses to go unpaid.

 This scenario hardly seems fair—after all, you did nothing wrong.
 You were just going about your normal day when an uninsured or underinsured driver acted in a negligent manner, placing you in the situation you now find yourself in.
-You need guidance and support right now, and Ringstad Law Office, P.C. can give you that and more.
+You need guidance and support right now, and a Fairbanks uninsured/underinsured car accident attorney can help you.

 We will look over your insurance policy, determining the level of coverage you have, then we will deal with the insurance companies to pursue the compensation you deserve for the damages you have suffered.
 At Ringstad Law Office, P.C. we will make sure your rights are protected, and your voice is heard.
 We have many years of experience helping families in Fairbanks and throughout Alaska get back to normal following your accident with an uninsured or underinsured motorist.

-What to Do Following a Fairbanks, Alaska Auto Accident
+What to Do Following A Fairbanks Uninsured/underinsured Car Accident

 There are certain actions you should take after any car accident however all of these things are even more crucial when you later find the at-fault driver has no auto insurance or is extremely underinsured for the severity of the accident.

 - While you should always contact the police following an auto accident, this step is even more critical when the at-fault driver has no auto insurance.
 Often, those with no auto insurance or those who are underinsured may attempt to convince you to skip calling the police, telling you they will pay for your medical expenses and the damages to your car.
 Or, the at-fault driver could give you insurance information, which is no longer valid, convincing you just to let the insurance companies handle the situation rather than involving the police.